Skip to content

 It is very important that you shelve your instances when not using them, especially the larger instances.

-It's fastest to this via the instance's page in Jetstream Exosphere:
+The easiest way to shelve and unshelve is via the instance's page in Exosphere:

 1. Go to our project/allocation (BIO220124)